Weekly Live Music! Folk, Rock, Blues, Jazz, & World.

 Thursday, September 8th

-He has been nominated again this year for blues artist of the year from the Western Canadian Music Awards, as well as a local Fraser Valley Music Awards.
+He has been nominated again this year for blues artist of the year from the Western Canadian Music Awards, as well winner of the local Fraser Valley Music Awards for blues artist of the year.
 Juno nominee back in 1994 for best blues release of the year, and only Canadian to ever win The Muddy Award in Portland, Oregon, for best North West Blues Release of the year back in 1994.

 Saturday, September 17th

 With a career span of over 26 years and eight records, Canada female vocalist of the year (maple blues award), Angel Forrest sure knows how to rock the house with last spring’s latest release, “LIVE” LOVE at the Palace.